MadsSRasmussen/blog/web-components/using-web-components.md

 Defining styles on a class 'content-container' might seem like a bad idea, but the styles do not _bleed out_ of the Shadow DOM, so no other '.content-container' classes will be affected.

-### Writing the attatch logic
+### Writing the attach logic

 Organizing our files as described above is all well and good, but how would we go about actually loading the content?

-We will end up defining an `attatch` method on our `Component` class, but first we will need to define a few things.
+We will end up defining an `attach` method on our `Component` class, but first we will need to define a few things.

-_Firstly_, we will need to insantiate the Shadow DOM with the 'open' mode.
+_First_, we will need to insantiate the Shadow DOM in the 'open' mode.

-_Second_, our new attatch method will be asynchronus - this means that we might end up query the Shadow DOM for for elements that are not yet loaded, resulting in errors.
+_Second_, our new attach method will be asynchronus - this means that we might end up query the Shadow DOM for for elements that are not yet loaded, resulting in errors.
-To solve this, we will create a `ready` method that returns a promise, resolving if / when the contents are loaded and attatched.
+To solve this, we will create a `ready` method that returns a promise, resolving if / when the contents are loaded and attached.

 To do this, we will add the following to `Component` class as well as implementing the constructor.